Scott Arnold (baseball)

-Scott Gentry Arnold (born August 18, 1962) is an American retired professional baseball player whose career spanned seven seasons.
+Scott Gentry Arnold (born August 18, 1962) is an American former professional baseball player whose career spanned seven seasons.
 His career included spending a part the 1988 season in Major League Baseball with the St. Louis Cardinals.
 Arnold, a pitcher, compiled no record with a 5.40 earned run average (ERA) and eight strikeouts in six games, all in relief appearances during his major league career.
 He also played in the minor leagues with the rookie-league Johnson City Cardinals, the Class-A Springfield Cardinals, the Class-A Savannah Cardinals, the Class-A St. Petersburg Cardinals, the Double-A Arkansas Travelers and the Triple-A Louisville Redbirds.
 Over his minor league career, Arnold compiled a record of 58–50 with a 3.55 ERA in 171 games, 148 starts.
 Before turning professional, Arnold played baseball at Miami University.

 Amateur career

 From 1981 to 1984, Arnold attended Miami University.
-During the 1983 Major League Baseball Draft, Arnold was selected in the 40^{th} round by the New York Yankees.
-In his senior year at Miami, the St. Louis Cardinals selected Arnold in the fifth round of the 1984 Major League Baseball Draft.
+During the 1983 Major League Baseball draft, Arnold was selected in the 40^{th} round by the New York Yankees.
+In his senior year at Miami, the St. Louis Cardinals selected Arnold in the fifth round of the 1984 Major League Baseball draft.